westland-valhalla/retired-warrior/README.md

 The workout is powered by the soul, of a very old warrior, who lived many a lifetime in stories, books, and poems.
 There is no pain, it is just a signal.

 On the Mind part, focus on gaining wisdom by all means.
 On the body part, keep extending your endurance, the pain is too primitive to catch up with an ultra.

+In weight lifting there maybe difficult discomfort 5 – 10 lifts into some routine, then you switch to some other exercise, you don’t stop to rest: IF YOU NEED TO STOP THEN YOUR WEIGHTS ARE TOO HEAVY, and your workout is not working out.

+Start in the beginning, come to the end, and then stop.

+There is no struggle because of music, the parts of your brain that are telling you to stop are weak.
+They are weaker than the beat of drums, they are weaker than a pretty song.